Safeguarding and Child Protection

 Designated Safeguarding Officers - Child Protection

-If, at any point, there is a risk of immediate serious harm to a child, and the school is closed, you can call the Children's Multi-Agency Safeguarding Hub (MASH) on 01189373641 (9am-5pm Monday to Friday).
+If, at any point, there is a risk of immediate serious harm to a child, and the school is closed, you can call the Children's Single Point of Access [CSPA] on 0118 9373641 (9am-5pm Monday to Friday).
 Outside these hours, contact the Emergency Duty Team on 01344 786543.

 If a student is feeling unsafe or if they have concerns about the safety of another student they should talk to the designated safeguarding officers.
 If they feel more comfortable talking to another member of staff they should talk to their Form Tutor or Head of Achievement who will pass the information on.

-Those who feel unable to talk to an adult can email firstname.lastname@example.org and their concerns will be followed up by our safeguarding team.
+Those who feel unable to talk to an adult can email firstname.lastname@example.org from their school O365 email account (or email@example.com from another email account) and their concerns will be followed up by our safeguarding team.